Last updated on .

 Coronation Museum

-Courtyard at the Coronation Museum
+Courtyard of the Coronation Museum

-Courtyard at the Coronation Museum
+Courtyard of the Coronation Museum

 Parque Julio Flórez